shirleyilenechan/incident_mappings/ServiceNow/README.md

 ## Usage

-1. Create a `.env` file in the same directory where you cloned this repository.
+1. Create a `.env` file in the ServiceNow folder where you cloned the incident_mappings repository.

 2. Update the `.env` file with your PagerDuty API key:
    ```